-Clean Water Act, the regulation that provides more protection for the critical area shall apply.

-- 4. Compliance with the provisions of this chapter does not constitute compliance with other federal, state, and local regulations and permit requirements that may be required. - 5.
+- 2. The City may approve, approve with conditions, or deny any development proposal to satisfy the requirements of and carry out the purposes and requirements of this chapter. - 3.
+If any conflict between this chapter and any other City regulations, including, but not limited to, Shoreline Management Program, State Environmental Policy Act, Endangered Species Act and the Federal Clean Water Act, the regulation that provides more protection for the critical area shall apply. - 4.
+Compliance with the provisions of this chapter does not constitute compliance with other federal, state, and local regulations and permit requirements that may be required. - 5.
 Many state, federal, and regional regulations apply to projects conducted within critical areas.
 Uses otherwise allowed by City codes do not eliminate other agency regulatory requirements.
 In cases where other agencies possess jurisdictional control over critical areas and it is determined by the Director that the permit conditions are equivalent or more stringent than the requirements of this chapter, those requirements may substitute for the requirements of this chapter.
-Such agencies may include, but are not limited to, the United States Army Corps of Engineers, the United States Fish and Wildlife Service, the Washington Department of Ecology, the Washington Department of Natural Resources, the Washington Department of Fish and Wildlife, and the Port of Longview.
-The applicant is responsible for complying with other requirements apart from the requirements of this chapter.
-No permit granted pursuant to this chapter shall remove applicant's obligation to comply in all respects with the applicable provision of any other federal, state, or local law or regulation. - 6.
-In addition to the provisions established in this chapter, the City shall coordinate its own programs with those of other public and private agencies to enhance management of critical areas within the City as required by WAC 365-196. - B. Interpretation.
+Such agencies may include, but are not limited to, the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the Washington Department of Ecology, and the Washington Department of Natural Resources.
+The applicant is responsible for complying with other requirements apart from the requirements of this chapter shall remove applicant's obligation to comply in all respects with the applicable provision of any other federal, state, or local law or regulation. - In addition to the provisions established in this chapter, the City shall coordinate its own programs with those of other public and private agencies to enhance management of critical areas within the City as required by WAC 365-196. - B. Interpretation.
 In the interpretation and application of this chapter, its provisions shall be considered to be the minimum requirements necessary, shall be liberally construed to serve the purposes of this chapter, and shall be deemed to neither limit nor repeal any other provisions under state statute. - C. Authority.
 The Director or his or her designee(s) shall be the administrator of this chapter and is given the authority to interpret and apply, and the responsibility to enforce, this chapter to accomplish the stated purposes.
-The city may withhold, condition, or deny development permits or approvals to ensure that the proposed action is consistent with this chapter. - D. Fees. - 1.
+The city may withhold, condition, or deny development permits or approvals to ensure that the proposed action is consistent with this chapter.

+- D. Fees. - 1.
 The applicant shall be responsible for the initiation, preparation, submission, and expense of any required reports, assessments, studies, plans, and other work prepared in support of or necessary to review the application. - 2.
 Fees are set in Chapter 17.02 LMC, General Provisions.